m4bwav/AspNetMvcCRUDWithAjaxExample/README.md

 Next I used the edmx model to add a ADO.NET DbContext Generator to create the data infrastructure.

 The biggest challenge was re-installing visual studio 2010, in this case Visual Web Developer 2010 express, and all the necessary packages.
+I considered using an EF Code First approach, but I figured I would go Model-First since I haven't used that approach as often with EF.